astralfrontier/breathtakingcomics.games/src/world/captain-burger.md

 ---
 name: Captain Burger
 path: organizations
-description: A typical hangout for heroes of all kinds.
+description: A typical hangout for heroes of all kinds
 ---

 # Captain Burger